-In accordance with the District Nondiscrimination Policy AP 3410, the makeup of committees shall be diverse and equitably represent all areas of the College.

-Committees shall aspire to equitably represent all areas of the College as much as possible and as appropriate to the position, considering the following:

-Ethnicity

-Board-protected classes

-School or department

-Full-time or adjunct

-Special experience or knowledge

 Ex-officio members shall not be named as Chair of any committee.
 A complete charge shall be solicited from committees requesting faculty appointments.

 Faculty may appeal the outcome of the committee selection process based on the outlined above or as outlined in SDCCD Administrative Procedure 4200.1.
 C. Meetings.